akos-sereg/esp32-audio-channel-switch/README.md

 cable jungle.

 Purpose of this project: This project is the "firmware" of a little electronic device that allows me to select one
-input source (computer, vinly, guitar), and select one output source (amplifier, speakers, headset), without having to plug any cable.
+input source (computer, vinly, guitar), and select one output target (amplifier, speakers, headset), without having to plug any cable.

 ## Build on Windows